gbif/ipt/BestPracticesSamplingEventData.md

 ### Sampling-event Metadata

 Documenting the provenance and scope of datasets is required in order to publish sampling-event data through the GBIF network.
 Dataset documentation is referred to as ‘resource metadata’ and enables users to evaluate the fitness-for-use of a dataset.
-It may describe the sampling methodologies used for its compilation, and the individuals and organisations involved in its creation and management.
+It may describe the sampling methodologies used for its compilation, and the individuals and organizations involved in its creation and management.
 Metadata is shared in a Darwin Core Archive as an XML document.
 GBIF provides a metadata profile for sampling-event datasets based on the Ecological Metadata Language.
 A How-to guide describes all the options for describing a sampling-event dataset using this format.
 See <http://links.gbif.org/gbif_metadata_profile_how-to_en_v1>

 ### Sampling-event Data